ExamonHPC/ipmi_pub/README.rst

 PID_FILENAME
   Name of the PID file.
 BMCIP_FILENAME
-  File containing the list of IPs and hostnames of the nodes to be monitored.
+  The file containing the list of IPs and hostnames of the nodes to be monitored.
 BMC_USERNAME
   Username of the BMC user.
 BMC_PASSWORD